niekados/chapter-one/README.md

 ### **Shopping Cart**
 - **Add to Cart** – Users can add books to their shopping cart for purchase.
 - **View Cart** – Displays all items in the cart, including their total cost.
-- **Remove Button** – Users can remove books from their cart if they change their mind.
+- **Remove Button** – Users can remove books from their cart if they change their minds.
 <img src="documentation/screenshots/shopping-cart.png" alt="Shopping Cart" style="width:50%;">

 ### **Checkout**